IbrahimTanyalcin/lexicon-rainbow/docs/API.md

   or have it other than the default color 'AntiqueWhite'.
     1. If an untruthy value is provided then the axis is hidden at the 'end' event of the axis transition.
 	1. If a truthy value is provided than it is faded back with the current color.
-	1. If a truthy value is provided and the value is a color string such as
+	1. If a truthy value is provided and the value is a color string such as "Green" or "#ff00ff", then the axis is faded back if hidden previously and the color is transitioned to the specified value.
   ```js
   ],
   "linear": [